se.plan#

 Forest restoration incurs two broad categories of costs, opportunity cost and implementation costs.

 se.plan assumes that implementation costs include planting expenses on all sites.
 This assumption might not be valid on sites where natural regeneration is feasible.
-To account for this possibility, se.plan includes a data layer that predicts the variability of natural regeneration success.
+To account for this possibility, the tool includes a data layer that predicts the variability of natural regeneration success.

-se.plan calculates the overall restoration cost of each site by summing the corresponding estimates of the opportunity cost and implementation costs.
-Please see Cost data layers for more detail on the interpretation and generation of the data layers for opportunity and implementation costs.
+se.plan calculates the overall restoration cost of each site by combining the corresponding estimates of the Opportunity cost and Implementation costs (see Cost data layers for more information on the interpretation and generation of the data layers for opportunity and implementation costs).

 Benefit-cost ratio#